More global protests emerge over racism, police actions

 (AP) -- Far-right activists scuffled with police and other protesters Saturday in London and Paris as more demonstrations in support of Black Lives Matter unfolded across Europe.
 In the U.S., a police shooting drew people to the scene where a man was killed outside an Atlanta fast-food restaurant.

 Tensions were high in cities around the globe, nearly three weeks after George Floyd, a black man, died after a white Minneapolis police officer pressed a knee to his neck.
-European protesters sought to express solidarity against police brutality and racism in the U.S. and to confront bias in their own countries.
+European protesters sought to express solidarity with their American counterparts against police brutality and racism and to confront bias in their own countries.
 The demonstrations also posed a challenge to policies intended to limit crowds to prevent the spread of the coronavirus.

 In Paris, police stopped protesters from confronting far-right activists who unfurled a huge banner from a building denouncing “anti-white racism.”
 The banner was partly torn down by residents in the building, with one raising a fist in victory.